Why would a company want to integrate multiple payment service providers? The main reason boils down to the good old quote:

 - Click Save.

 That’s it.
 No development efforts are needed at all.
-It was made possible as a result of our Development team’s ongoing work on implementing hundreds of connections with payment service providers across the world.
+It was made possible due to our Development team’s ongoing work on implementing hundreds of connections with payment service providers worldwide.
 We continue establishing new connections and maintaining them for our clients, making handling their cash flows simple and efficient.

 Managing the infrastructure is also much easier with Corefy.
 We provide a single access point to all your business activities.
-You can monitor your performance across all the vendors, switch between them in real-time, set up routing schemes, gain insights from automated reporting and analytics, save time and effort with our automated reconciliations, and many more.
-We aim to truly be a payment partner, offering technical support and assistance and continually expanding our platform’s functionality.
-If that sounds compelling to you, get in touch through our brief contact form.
+You can monitor your performance across multiple payment providers, switch between them in real time, set up routing schemes, gain insights from automated reporting and analytics, save time and effort with our automated reconciliations, and many more.
+We aim to be a payment partner, offering technical support and assistance and continually expanding our platform’s functionality.
+If that sounds compelling, get in touch through our brief contact form.